bozsahin/ling488-bogazici/projects/p2-word-order/README.md

     r roger grace likes

 8. Use #-command to check the result.
 Is it the correct analysis?
 Why (not)?
 Write it as answer to II.8.

+9. If you look at the training logs (the files with same name as .src files but with suffix .log), you will see that more than one verbal category increases in the parameter value although the gold data is favoring only one.
+Briefly comment on what you think about this, as an answer to II.9.

+10. Turn off logging using the <-command.

-Wrap up: Bundle your log file and the updated p2sov.gold file; submit as ONE zip file.
+Wrap up: Bundle your log file, GROUP file, and the updated p2sov.gold file; submit as ONE zip file.

 9. Grading: Your answers saved in GROUP count as hw3, worth 2.5%.
 The total comes to 17.5%.